-The annual special edition, which comes out on 6 December, is the chance for us to share your inspiring stories, whether of personal achievements, bargain buys or beating the odds.
+The annual special edition, which comes out on 12 December, is the chance for us to share your inspiring stories, whether of personal achievements or beating the odds.

-There are five categories in which H&H is looking for submissions, the best of which will feature in our pages:
+There are four categories in which H&H is looking for submissions, the best of which will feature in our pages:

 Your personal firsts

 Have you had a breakthrough moment with your horse this year?
 Achieved something you never thought possible or a lifelong dream?
 Whether it’s taking up a discipline, qualifying for a championship or simply exceeding your own expectations, we’d love to hear how you’ve pushed your limits.

 Nothing heralds spring better than the arrival of newborn foal, with its gangly legs and fluffy forelock.
 Have you welcomed an equine baby to the world this year?

 Send us a photo of the newborn foal with a description of its pedigree, why you decided to breed, and memories of the early days (up to 150 words).